wkusnierczyk/playlists/playlists/the-rainbow.md

 Man Made Object pushed the Manchester trio further into electronic territory while retaining their acoustic instrumentation.
 The album title reflects its exploration of the relationship between human creativity and technology, with tracks that blur the line between organic performance and digital processing.
 Chris Illingworth's piano patterns interlock with the rhythm section to create something that feels both composed and spontaneous.

 ### Bum Bum Bum
 <sub>[↑↑ TOC](#table-of-contents) · [↑ Songs](#songs) · [← Branches Break](#branches-break) · [Codex →](#codex)</sub>

 **Artist:** [Cass McCombs](#cass-mccombs) · **Album:** [Mangy Love](#mangy-love)

 A song that does something audacious: it wraps a devastating protest about racism, violence, and complicity inside an irresistibly warm, loping groove.
 "The white dog of the farm still breeds / She's off her leash / To tear flesh and teach / Bum bum bum."
 The "white dog" is a symbol of hatred — unleashed, breeding, self-perpetuating.
 McCombs invokes the Rothschild maxim "buy when there's blood in the streets" and turns it into an indictment: "so they employed men far away to turn against their home."
 He sends a letter to his congressman — and they send back "an apple phone, a fine-hair comb, and a bell tolled."
 Shut up and consume.
 PopMatts called it "the kind of fluid, undeniable hit that could fit on the soundtrack to just about any indie movie" — never mind that the lyrics rhapsodise about "blood in the streets" and "white bread artists."
 That tension between the music's ease and the lyrics' fury is the whole point.

-McCombs, born in Concord, California in 1977, has been described as "an enigmatic folk nomad" and "a quintessentially American artist" who has "quietly become one of the country's finest chroniclers of fringe characters."
-He was established as "a worthy successor to dreary balladeers like Leonard Cohen and Elliott Smith," though that undersells his dark humour and political edge.
-He toured with John Cale in 2012, and his songs have appeared in Netflix's Russian Doll and notable skate videos.
-In an interview, McCombs articulated his philosophy: "I don't think anyone knows anything and I don't trust people who say that they do.
-Don't give me a plan, give me action."

 ### Codex
 <sub>[↑↑ TOC](#table-of-contents) · [↑ Songs](#songs) · [← Bum Bum Bum](#bum-bum-bum) · [Desert Raven →](#desert-raven)</sub>